- Home

 What is it?

-The practitioner will take a case history and may do a tongue and pulse analysis to help them assess how your body is out of balance.
-They will choose a combination of herbs and foods to help bring your body back into balance.
+The practitioner will take a case history and assess how your body is out of balance.
+This will include a tongue and pulse analysis.
+They will choose a combination of herbs and foods with the aim of bringing your body back into balance.

-Chinese herbalists make a formula tailored specifically to your condition, or they can dispense prepackaged herbal medicines.
+Chinese medicine practitioners make a formula tailored specifically to your condition, or they can dispense herbal medicines pre-packaged as granules, pills or raw herbs.

 What is the evidence?

 Chinese herbal medicine is a complex area and it’s best to see an experienced practitioner rather than trying to treat yourself.
-Some herbs may interact with some cancer treatments and medicines, and cause side effects.
+See these tips on using herbs safely and check your practitioner is registered with the Chinese Medicine Board.

 More resources